Summer Reading Grant

 Discussion – The opportunity to talk about the text with peers and/or adults reinforces the text and takes the learning to a higher level.

-Grants will be accepted on a continuous basis, with applications received by 9:00 a.m. on the first day of the month considered that month.Apply Here
+Grants for summer 2018 will be accepted on a continuous basis through MAY 1, 2018, with applications received by 9:00 a.m. on the first day of the month considered that month.Apply Here